 17 Fundamental Mock Trial Objections and How to Make Them

-Did you try out for mock trial because you were excited about standing up and saying “Objection!” in a courtroom?
-Or, are you dreading objections and terrified of getting one from opposing counsel?
+Is your team super excited about standing up and saying “Objection!” in a courtroom…but not really sure when they can do that?
+Or, are they dreading objections and terrified of getting one from opposing counsel?

-I’m going to walk you through the kinds of objection you can make, how to make and defend them, and what to do after the judge rules on an objection.
+I’m going to walk you through the kinds of objection your team can make, how to make and defend them, and what to do after the judge rules on an objection.

 I. Available Objections Are Listed in the Rules of Evidence

 Your mock trial case packet should include Rules of Evidence.
 Most of these rules are likely based on the same ones that apply in courts in your state.

 Your witnesses’ testimony must follow the Rules of Evidence.
 If it doesn’t, opposing counsel can object, and the testimony is not admitted in evidence, which means that the judge can’t consider it when deciding the case.

 The questions your team lawyers ask the witnesses must also follow the Rules of Evidence.
 If they don’t, and if opposing counsel objects, the witness doesn’t have to answer the question.